Fast, Safe, and Humane Opossum Control for Your Home

 Here are some signs to look out for:

-• Strange Noises: Opossums are quite vocal and utilize a wide range of sounds to communicate, including hissing, growling, clicking, and screeching.
+• Strange Noises: Opossums are quite vocal and communicate using a wide range of sounds, including hissing, growling, clicking, and screeching.

 • Musky Smell: Opossums secrete a musky smell to mark their territory.